alexljamin/damonbauer.me/_posts/2015-03-14-implementing-svg.md

 date:  2015-03-14
 categories: svg
 ---
-SVG has started to take off in the world of front end development in the last few months<sup><a href="#footnote-1" name="fn-1">1</a></sup>, thanks in part to the amazing work of some [very](https://css-tricks.com/mega-list-svg-information/) [smart](http://sarasoueidan.com/articles/index.html) [people](http://tutorials.jenkov.com/svg/svg-and-css.html).
+In the last few months, <abbr title="Scalable Vector Graphics">SVG</abbr> has started to once again gain traction in the world of front end development<sup><a href="#footnote-1" name="fn-1">1</a></sup>, thanks in part to the amazing work of some [very](https://css-tricks.com/mega-list-svg-information/) [smart](http://sarasoueidan.com/articles/index.html) [people](http://tutorials.jenkov.com/svg/svg-and-css.html).
 For some time now, I've wanted a way to replace icon fonts with more a semantic, accessible and performant solution while maintaining the resolution independence and ease of use that comes with using them.
-I've been exploring the world of SVG and trying to find a solution that is easy to implement & maintain, performant, accessible and cross-browser compatible.
+I've been exploring the world of SVG and trying to find a solution that is easy to implement & maintain, light, and cross-browser compatible.
 <!--more-->

 I'm writing with regards to using SVGs to create an icon system; more specifically, displaying multiple icons that serve as both decoration and as content images to be used in all areas of a website (global elements or otherwise).